March 30, 2018

 About Richard Ladroga:

-As a Director within DeSimone’s Property Loss Consulting group, Richard Ladroga provides leadership, management, and technical oversight of the firm’s energy team.
+As a Director within DeSimone’s Property Loss Consulting and Forensics Practice, Richard Ladroga provides leadership, management, and technical oversight of the firm’s energy team.
 With over 28 years of professional experience as an electrical power systems engineer, Mr. Ladroga has earned extensive experience in analysis, design, testing, risk assessment, and forensic investigations of a large variety of projects involving electrical power systems including substation design to 500 KV.
 Throughout the course of his career, he has also performed electrical system design for power generation facilities, including nuclear, fossil fuels, and hydro; for large scale microwave communication systems; large scale waste water treatment systems; aluminum and steel ore smelting foundries; petrochemical drilling fields and refineries; pulp and paper manufacturing; mining; industrial, commercial, healthcare and universities, and high-rise buildings.